gokungbond/ecommerce_api/README.md

 ## :memo:  Instructions
 Review the Test, Controller, Services, Interfaces, AppServiceProvider.

 We will implement access layers.
-Before proceeding in creating your first CRUD you must understand how the implementation works. **If you didn't follow the implementation pattern, I will delete your code. also, you must order 1pc chicken mcdo :poultry_leg: for each member of this project.**
+Before proceeding in creating your first CRUD you must understand how the implementation works. **If you don't follow the implementation pattern, I will delete your code. also, you must order 1pc chicken mcdo :poultry_leg: for each member of this project.**

 Don't make your code complicated. remove unnecessary the comments make your code clean as possible. **If the code is not useful delete it.**